 The community also learns about the variety of ways PAALS serves others such as through facility dog placement, which provides assistance in both medical and educational facilities.
 Through PAALS’ outreach programs the public learns that not only are PAALS dogs helpful in medical rehabilitation, but are also able to assist in the classroom in working with children with wide range of physical, emotional and intellectual disabilities.
 Those who participate in PAALS’ outreach programs or presentations also learn how assistance dogs help people with a variety of mobility disabilities including multiple sclerosis, spinal cord injury, Ehlers-Danlos syndrome, PTSD, traumatic brain injury, rheumatoid arthritis, fibromyalgia, cerebral Palsy, metabolic disorders, and amputations.

-PAALS started a program in partnership seven years ago with the South Carolina Department of Corrections called Prison PAALS.
+In 2009, PAALS started a program in partnership with the South Carolina Department of Corrections called Prison PAALS.
 PAALS put three puppies in Kershaw Correctional Institution in February 2009 to begin teaching inmates to raise and train canines for people with disabilities.
 This program allows PAALS puppies in training to receive a large amount of one-on-one time and training with men who are trying to turn their lives around and give back to the community.

 In 2013 PAALS became a certified member of the Department of Justice Apprenticeship Program and inmates have the ability to complete a nationally recognized certificate program through Prison PAALS.